The Tenderloins

-The Tenderloins, often referred to as the Impractical Jokers, are an American comedy troupe composed of James "Murr" Murray, Brian "Q" Quinn, and Sal Vulcano.
-The group stars in the television series Impractical Jokers, which premiered on December 15, 2011.
-The program airs on truTV and TBS in the U.S. and on Comedy Central in the UK, Ireland, and India.
+The Tenderloins, often referred to as the Impractical Jokers, are an American comedy troupe composed of James "Murr" Murray, Brian "Q" Quinn, Sal Vulcano, and formerly Joe Gatto.
+The four friends originally starred in the comedy television series Impractical Jokers, which premiered on December 15, 2011.
+The show is well known throughout the United States.
+The program still airs on truTV and TBS in the U.S. and on Comedy Central in the UK, Ireland, and India.

 Origin

-The comedians met in religion class during their freshman year at Monsignor Farrell High School on Staten Island in 1990.
+The comedians met in a religion class during their freshman year at Monsignor Farrell High School on Staten Island in 1990.
 After discovering their mutual interests in drama and improv, the group joined an improv club because "it was the only way to meet girls", since they attended an all-boys school.
-To come up with a name for their comedy troupe, the friends referenced a list of words kept by member Sal Vulcano that he would find embarrassing to say, The group would eventually settle on "The Tenderloins" as their troupe name.
+To come up with a name for their comedy troupe, the friends referenced a list of words kept by member Sal Vulcano that he would find embarrassing to say, the group would eventually settle on "The Tenderloins" as their troupe name.

 Career

 Stage

 After finishing college, James Murray was on his way to work on the Staten Island Ferry, where he ran into his friend Sal.
 They reminisced about their enjoyment doing improv.
 After reuniting with Joe Gatto and another friend, Mike Boccio, they practiced improv at Joe's house three days a week, for six months.
 The Tenderloins began in 1999 as a live improv comedy and sketch comedy troupe.

-By 2002, the troupe consisted of five members: Mike Boccio, Joe Gatto, Gideon Horowitz, James Murray and Sal Vulcano.
+By 2002, the troupe now consisted of five members: Mike Boccio, Joe Gatto, Gideon Horowitz, James Murray and Sal Vulcano.
 After the success of Impractical Jokers, the Tenderloins have also taken part in several American and international tours.
-They have performed in New York, Los Angeles, and Chicago, and participated in the San Francisco Sketch Comedy Festival and the Miami Improv Festival.
+They have performed in New York, Los Angeles, and Chicago, and participated in the San Francisco Sketch Comedy Festival and also the Miami Improv Festival.

 Internet success

-Following years of live shows, the Tenderloins redirected their talents to filmed comedic sketches.
+Following years of live shows, the Tenderloins redirected their talents to film comedic sketches.
 Horowitz had already left the group, and Boccio left in 2006.
 Former classmate Brian Quinn subsequently joined, replacing Boccio as the troupe's fourth member.

 The Tenderloins' comedic sketches have accumulated millions of views on YouTube, MySpace, Metacafe, and other websites.
 In 2007, the troupe won the $100,000 grand prize in the NBC It's Your Show competition for the sketch "Time Thugs".